PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 It was not an easy problem to solve, but soon Tom had an idea.
 In fact the answer was clear: get another giant apple!
 Apples grow from apple pips.
 “But not in a day”, she sighed, doubting herself.
 Yet it was something.
 Tom was struck by an idea: some value she had missed; a hidden treasure: the giant apple pips themselves.

 Rising to her feet she walked to where the core stood, close enough to judge where the pips could be.
-Squaring her knuckles she punched a level blow.
-With a splattering of gloop her punch ripped through the seed chamber.
-Gripping the breach with both hands she tore it wider.
+It was almost as tall as Tom.
+Squaring her knuckles she punched a level blow; a splattering of gloop her punch ripped through the seed chamber.
+Gripping the breach with both hands, she tore it wider.

 Pushing a hand in deeply, she felt a pip.
 Pushing further, feeling around blindly, she mapped the pip’s orientation.
 With a concerted shunt the pip nudged to a better grip.
 Tom eased it out.

-Once she had freed one, two more of the large pips became accessible: she worked these out and fitted all three into her pockets.
+Once she had freed one, two more pips became accessible: she got these out and fitted all three of the large pips in her pockets.